nikitavoloboev/data/docs/life/death.md

 It's a matter of time that [death can be avoided](https://en.wikipedia.org/wiki/Turritopsis_dohrnii).
 Fastest way to get to this future is getting to [AGI](../machine-learning/artificial-intelligence.md).

 I do think, when you die.
 That's that.
 You maybe will have some interesting [DMT](../drugs/psychedelics/tryptamines/dmt.md) like experience as you go but then you and all your memories will cease to exist.
+Liked [this conversation](https://www.samharris.org/podcasts/making-sense-episodes/306-psychedelics-mortality) that talks about this topic.

 But as far as there are living beings in the universe, life and thus ability to experience things will never stop until at least [heat death of the universe](https://en.wikipedia.org/wiki/Heat_death_of_the_universe) arrives.
 There will always be an observer to the experience and most likely 'you' will be born again into some living being, statistically likely some insect.
 Thus I find it so important to [treat others including animals with care and love](../environment/veganism.md).
 Not eat them.
 Make their existance as pleasant as possible, not just for them but even egoistically for your future 'you'.